-AEL&P has a PPA which is treated as a finance lease for accounting purposes related to the Snettisham Hydroelectric Project, which expires in 2034.
+AEL&P has a PPA which is treated as a finance lease for accounting purposes related to the Snettisham hydroelectric project, which expires in 2034.
 For ratemaking purposes, this lease is treated as an operating lease with a constant level of annual rental expense (straight line rent expense).
 Because of this regulatory treatment, any difference between the operating lease expense for ratemaking purposes and the expenses recognized under GAAP (interest expense and amortization of the finance lease ROU asset) is recorded as a regulatory asset and amortized during the later years of the lease when the finance lease expense is less than the operating lease expense included in base rates.
-In 2018 and prior years, the total cost associated with the Snettisham PPA was included in resource costs.
-Due to the adoption of the new lease standard, the amortization of the ROU asset is now included in depreciation and amortization and the interest associated with the lease liability is now included in interest expense on the Consolidated Statements of Income.
+The amortization of the ROU asset is included in depreciation and amortization and the interest associated with the lease liability is included in interest expense on the Consolidated Statements of Income.